Culture of Iran: Wedding ceremonies

 An early age in marriage—especially for brides—is a long documented feature of marriage in Iran.
-While the people of Iran have been trying to legally change this practice by implementing a higher minimum in marriage, there have been countless blocks to such an attempt.
+While the people of Iran have been trying to legally change this practice by implementing a higher minimum in marriage, there have been countless blocks to such attempts.
 Although the average age of women being married has increased by about five years in the past couple decades, young girls being married is still common feature of marriage in Iran—even though there is an article in the Iranian Civil Code that forbid the marriage of women younger than 15 years of age and males younger than 18 years of age.

 Persian rugs

 In Iran, Persian rugs have always been a vital part of the Persian culture.
 Iranians were some of the first people in history to weave carpets.
 First deriving from the notion of basic need, the Persian rug started out as a simple/pure weave of fabric that helped nomadic people living in ancient Iran stay warm from the cold, damp ground.
 As time progressed, the complexity and beauty of rugs increased to a point where rugs are now bought as decorative pieces.
 Because of the long history of fine silk and wool rug weaving in Iran, Persian rugs are world-renowned as some of the most beautiful, intricately designed rugs available.
 Around various places in Iran, rugs seem to be some of the most prized possessions of the local people.
 Iran currently produces more rugs and carpets than all other countries in the world put together.

-Modern culture

-Cinema

-With 300 international awards in the past 10 years, Iranian films continue to be celebrated worldwide.
-The best known Persian directors are Abbas Kiarostami, Majid Majidi, Jafar Panahi and Asghar Farhadi.